AdobeDocs/experience-manager-65.en/help/assets/content-fragments/graphql-api-content-fragments.md

 The GraphiQL user interface can be installed on AEM with a dedicated package: the [GraphiQL Content Package v0.0.6 (2021.3)](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html?package=/content/software-distribution/en/details.html/content/dam/aemcloud/public/aem-graphql/graphiql-0.0.6.zip) package.

+>[!NOTE]
+>
+>The package available is fully compatible with AEM 6.5.10.0 and AEM as a Cloud Service.

 ## Use Cases for Author and Publish Environments {#use-cases-author-publish-environments}

 The use cases can depend on the type of AEM environment: